adrianestran/adrianestran.com/pages/about.md

 - Shaping predictable delivery systems
 - Pragmatically applying engineering best practise

-My ideal role is a close-to-the-ground leadership role, solving technical, team and people challenges within a product organisation.
+My ideal role is a close-to-the-ground leadership position, solving technical, team and people challenges within a product organisation.

 Above all, culture is most important to me: working with a diverse group of people who are warm, friendly and outgoing.
 I prefer to bring my "whole self" to work.